cmars/tools/README.md

 # tools

-Miscellaneous tools developed in Go that I use.
+Miscellaneous tools that I use.

 # Prereqs